isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 the rise, and with the integration of AI into these malicious tactics, cybersecurity experts face an uphill challenge.
-But there’s hope. <a href="https://www.tech.gov.sg/media/technews/5-ai-terms-to-boost-your-intelligence/" rel="noopener noreferrer nofollow" target="_blank">Artificial Intelligence (AI)</a> is increasingly seen as a powerful ally in cybersecurity, providing defenders with the tools to detect, analyse, and disrupt potential threats.
-Hence, GovTech’s Anti-Scam Products (GASP) team has <a href="https://www.tech.gov.sg/products-and-services/for-citizens/scam-prevention/" rel="noopener noreferrer nofollow" target="_blank">adopted AI</a> to level the playing field in this ever-evolving battle. <a href="https://www.linkedin.com/in/markchen-sg/?originalSubdomain=sg" rel="noopener noreferrer nofollow" target="_blank">Mr Mark Chen</a>, Principal Product Manager at GASP, and <a href="https://www.linkedin.com/in/andre-nhy/" rel="noopener noreferrer nofollow" target="_blank">Mr Andre Ng</a>, Assistant
+But there’s hope. <a href="https://www.tech.gov.sg/media/technews/5-ai-terms-to-boost-your-intelligence/" rel="noopener noreferrer nofollow" target="_blank">Artificial Intelligence (AI)</a> is increasingly seen as a powerful ally in cybersecurity, providing defenders with the tools to detect, analyse, and disrupt potential threats.</p>
+<p>GovTech’s Anti-Scam Products (GASP) team has <a href="https://www.tech.gov.sg/products-and-services/for-citizens/scam-prevention/" rel="noopener noreferrer nofollow" target="_blank">adopted AI</a> to
+level the playing field in this ever-evolving battle. <a href="https://www.linkedin.com/in/markchen-sg/?originalSubdomain=sg" rel="noopener noreferrer nofollow" target="_blank">Mr Mark Chen</a>, Principal Product Manager at GASP, and <a href="https://www.linkedin.com/in/andre-nhy/" rel="noopener noreferrer nofollow" target="_blank">Mr Andre Ng</a>, Assistant
 Director at GASP, will share more about how the GASP team uses AI to overcome the Defender’s Dilemma.</p>
-<p>Let’s dive into how AI is changing the face of cybersecurity and what
-this means for both defenders and attackers in this high-stakes game.</p>
 <p>Let’s dive into how AI is changing the face of cybersecurity and what
 this means for both defenders and attackers in this high-stakes game:</p>
 <ul data-tight="true" class="tight">